damsheer/damsheer.GitHub.io/index.md

 High-Performance Computing, Optimized BLAS Library, Sparse Matrix Multiplication, CPU and GPU acceleration.

-I also want to do some research like HPC+AI.
+I like hardcore programming and I really want to do some research on system area.

 <!---
 ## News